target/cloudpunch/docs/getting_started.md

 - Access to OpenStack cloud (admin access optional)
 - Neutron networking
 - External network attached to OpenStack cloud
-- 1 available floating IP if networking mode is single-network or single-router
-- 1+n floating IPs if networking mode is full
+- n floating IPs only if networking mode is full
     - n is number of servers + clients (if server_client_mode is enabled)

 ## CloudPunch Prerequisites